Medically Reviewed

 Anxiety

 For many, anxiety and addiction go hand-in-hand, and the symptoms of each condition may influence the development and progression of the other.
-The current state of COVID-19 is inherently stressful for most of us.
-These stresses can stem from the steady barrage of many variables.
-This includes the constantly changing (and sometimes contradictory) media reports, unknowns about the disease, and how it might impact our day-to-day—including school, work, and finances.
+Stress can stem from the steady barrage of many variables.
+Uncontrolled anxiety may make it more likely for problematic patterns of substance use to start and to persist.

 Many chronic and progressive conditions and their related health consequences don’t take breaks.
-This includes conditions like diabetes, hypertension, COPD, and even addiction.
+This includes conditions like diabetes, hypertension, and even addiction.
 For example, postponing a visit to a hospital for treatment over a weekend could potentially lead to an individual’s severe condition progressing, potentially placing the individual in more critical need of medical attention than before.
 In some instances, addiction to alcohol and drugs is similar.

-Isolating ourselves for any given amount of time rather than seeking treatment could have several adverse effects.
+Isolating for any given amount of time rather than seeking treatment could have several adverse effects.
 In short, waiting to receive the treatment that you need right now could result in the condition getting worse, even if it’s incrementally.

 Need more info?